 THE POSTNATAL WARD

 Significant jaundice can be associated with decreased breastfeeding frequency and dehydration.
-However some babies need treatment for jaundice without signs of dehydration - if the assessment of breastfeeding is not concerning and jaundice is not severe then these babies don't need supplemental milk intake.
+However some babies need treatment for jaundice without signs of dehydration - if the assessment of breastfeeding/chestfeeding is not concerning and jaundice is not severe then these babies don't need supplemental milk intake.

-NICE guidance recommends that parents of jaundiced babies should be encouraged to breastfeed frequently and to wake the baby for feeds if necessary.
-Breastfeeding and lactation support should be increased.
-If standard intensity phototherapy is indicated, the baby can have short breaks of up to 30 minutes for breastfeeding.
+NICE guidance recommends that parents of jaundiced babies should be encouraged to breastfeed/chestfeed frequently and to wake the baby for feeds if necessary.
+Feeding and lactation support should be increased.
+If standard intensity phototherapy is indicated, the baby can have short breaks of up to 30 minutes for breastfeeding/chestfeeding.
 If intensified phototherapy is indicated enteral or intravenous feeds will be needed - expressed milk is the feed of choice.

 Voice of the breastfeeding/chestfeeding family